 The next ingredient of the offence of robbery was that there was use or threat to use a deadly weapon, or causing death or grievous harm.
-The complainant stated that the assailants entered her bedroom and assaulted her using her own panga.
+The complainant stated that the assailants entered her bedroom, assaulted her using her own panga.
 Her hand was cut and completely severed off.
 She was cut in the back.
 She showed court the severed hand and the deep long scars on her back.
 There was no dispute whatever that Namasa was assaulted with a panga and that she sustained very serious injuries.

-The law in section 273 (2) of the Penal Code Act defines a deadly weapon as one which is made or adapted for stabbing, cutting or wounding, or if used for offensive purposes is capable of causing death.
+The law in section 273 (2) of the Penal Code Act defines a deadly weapon as one which is made or adapted for stabbing, cutting or wounding, or if used• for offensive purposes is capable of causing death.
 Without doubt, a panga fits the above definition with perfection.
 It is a deadly weapon.
+The weapon used in the assault of Namasa was indeed a deadly weapon.
 The defence did not contest this ingredient of the offence.
 I therefore find that the prosecution proved beyond reasonable doubt that there was use of a deadly weapon, and there was grievous harm occasioned on Namasa when she was assaulted in the night of 18/11/1998.